Cunningham Township in Urbana in Champaign County, Illinois — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1905.

 Location.
 40° 6.439′ N, 88° 13.08′ W. Marker is in Urbana, Illinois, in Champaign County.
 It is in Cunningham Township.
-Marker is at the intersection of West Oregon Street and South Busey Avenue, on the left when traveling west on West Oregon Street.
+It is at the intersection of West Oregon Street and South Busey Avenue, on the left when traveling west on West Oregon Street.
 Touch for map.
 Marker is at or near this postal address: 801 W Oregon St, Urbana IL 61801, United States of America.
 Touch for directions.

 Regarding Joseph Royer House.
 From the City of Urbana:

 The structure at 801 W. Oregon Street was designed and built by Joseph Royer in 1905.
 The house was built in the Mission architectural style with an Arts and Crafts influence.
 The Mission style is more typically found out west in California or parts of the southwestern United States.
-It is believed that Royer was inspired to construct the home after seeing a similar type of structure at the 1904 Word's Fair in St. Louis called the "California Building."… Joseph Royer and his wife Adelaide finished construction of the home in 1906 and lived their until their deaths in the early 1950s.
+It is believed that Royer was inspired to construct the home after seeing a similar type of structure at the 1904 Word's Fair in St. Louis called the "California Building."
+Joseph Royer and his wife Adelaide finished construction of the home in 1906 and lived their until their deaths in the early 1950s.

 Also see . . .